Teknikode/Teknik/README.md

 You can view Teknik's [Development Branch](https://dev.teknik.io/) to see the current new features.
 (It may not work, as it is a development branch)

 ## Contributing
 If you are a developer, we need your help.
 Teknik is a young project and we have lot's of stuff to do.
 Some developers are contributing with new features, others with bug fixes.
-But you can also dedicate yourself to refactoring the current codebase and improving what we already have.
 Any help you can give would be greatly appreciated!

 ## Further information
 If you want to know more about the features of Teknik, check the [Help](https://help.teknik.io/) page.
 Also, if you're having problems with Teknik, let us know through the [Contact](https://contact.teknik.io/) page.
 Don't forget to give feedback and suggest new features! :)